Building an Automated QR Code System in Laravel

 1. The Action: Business Logic Layer

-Following the action pattern, we isolated the QR generation logic:
+Following the action pattern, the QR generation logic is isolated:

 class CreateQrCode extends Action